“You’ll feel lonely:”

 Whether you are already a new mom or are about to become one, understand that feeling lonely is not unusual.

 Having a little one changes your lifestyle.
 How much it changes your lifestyle is up to you.
-Meeting a friend for coffee after work or swinging by your 7:30 pm yoga class isn't as straighforward as it once was.
+Meeting a friend for coffee after work or swinging by your 7:30 pm yoga class isn't as straightforward as it once was.
 Now you have to factor in the baby's needs of course.
 It's easy to decide that the extra effort required to go for coffee or yoga just isn't worth it anymore.
 Before you know it, those things have made their way to the bottom of the totem pole.

 And even when you do make it out of the house with your little one, you can’t help but worry…